-In Unit 3 students investigate English language in contemporary Australian social settings, along a continuum of informal and formal registers.
-They consider language as a means of social interaction, exploring how through written and spoken texts we communicate information, ideas, attitudes, prejudices and ideological stances.
+In Unit 3 students investigate English language in contemporary Australian settings.
+They consider language as a means of interaction, exploring how through written and spoken texts we communicate information, ideas, attitudes, prejudices and ideological stances.
+Students examine the features of formal and informal language in both spoken and written language modes; the grammatical and discourse structure of language; the choice and meanings of words within texts; how words are combined to convey a message; the role played by the functions of language when conveying a message; and the particular context in which a message is conveyed.

 In Unit 4 students focus on the role of language in establishing and challenging different identities.
-There are many varieties of English used in contemporary Australian society, including national, regional, cultural and social variations.
-Students examine a range of texts to explore the ways different identities are constructed.
-Students also explore how our sense of identity evolves in response to situations and experiences and is influenced by how we see ourselves and how others see us.
+Students explore how our sense of identity evolves in response to situations and experiences, and is influenced by how we see ourselves and how others see us.
+Through our language we express ourselves as individuals and signal our membership of particular groups.